 Policies, procedures, the employee handbook, and performance development plans are also forms of documentation that record expected employee behavior and workplace requirements to maintain an orderly, fair workplace in which employees know what is expected from them.

-Documentation is also the written record of the statements of the accused, the accuser, and witnesses to hostile workplace events that involve employee misconduct such as sexual harassment.
+Records are also the written statements of the accused, the accuser and witnesses to hostile workplace events that involve employee misconduct such as sexual harassment.

 Documentation may also be informal as in a manager's record of his or her discussions with an employee over the course of a year.
 It is important that managers maintain this documentation on all of their reporting staff members.
 No employee should be singled out because of performance for documenting.
 This treating of one employee differently than the others could be construed as discrimination at a later date.

 Use of Documentation

 Documentation of critical incidents, whether positive or negative, is also recommended so that managers have a record of employee performance spanning a period of time.

-Documentation is used in other ways in organizations.
-These can include procedures, work instructions, and computer software instructions, to name a few, but for purposes of the Human Resources function, these are the common uses of documentation.
-And, these are instructions about how to document appropriately.
+Organizations can use the documentation they keep in other ways.
+These may include procedures, work instructions, and computer software instructions to name a few, but for purposes of the human resources function, these are the common uses of documentation.
+The next section outlines instructions about how to document appropriately.

 Performance Documentation Samples

 Documentation about an employee’s performance will allow you to discipline, terminate, or fairly promote, reward, and recognize employees.
 Without documentation, making a case for any of these actions is difficult, and potentially risky for the employer.

 The employer must avoid any potential accusation about discriminatory treatment of employees.
-Legality aside, good employers want to create a work environment that is fair, consistent, and supportive of employee goals and career plans.
+All legalities aside, good employers want to create a work environment that is fair, consistent and supportive of employee goals and career plans.

 This environment is supported by the manager's professional documentation of employee performance—both laudatory behavior and actions in need of correction or improvement.
-Earlier, how to document was discussed in detail.
-These samples give you more examples of appropriate documentation.
+How to document these was discussed earlier in detail.
+The following situations give you more examples of appropriate documentation.